-Most of the symbiosis-related promoters from cereals could drive CCaMK expression and complement the ccamk mutant for nodulation (Fig. 3a), suggesting that promoter function is retained between orthologous genes in cereal and model species.
-Almost all of the rootspecific promoters also functioned to restore nodulation in the ccamk mutant (Fig. 3a).
-Analyses between promoter performance in the M. truncatula ccamk complementation experiments (Fig. 3a) and the N. benthamiana LUC-GUS assays (Fig. 1) reveals good correlation for the symbiosis-related promoters (Fig. S1b), but no correlation for the rootspecific promoters (Fig. S1c).
-This positive correlation for the symbiosis-related promoters demonstrates that promoter analyses made in N. benthamiana leaves can be valid for M. truncatula roots.
-However, the lack of correlation for the root-specific promoters between N. benthamiana leaves and M. truncatula roots suggests that results cannot always be applied between different species/tissues.
+assays (Figure 1) reveal good correlation for the symbiosis-related promoters (Figure S1b), but no correlation for the root-specific promoters (Figure S1c).
+This positive correlation for the symbiosis-related promoters demonstrates that promoter analyses made in

+N. benthamiana leaves can be valid for M. truncatula roots.
+However, the lack of correlation for the root-specific promoters between N. benthamiana leaves and M. truncatula roots suggests that results cannot always be applied between different species/ tissues.
 Indeed, this is perhaps not that surprising given that the expression of root-specific promoters is unlikely to be preserved between such different tissue types as leaves and roots.
 Overall, this analysis suggests that the ccamk mutant complementation offers a stringent screening strategy that takes into account more subtle effects than just expression level alone to test the functionality of promoters from our genetic parts library.

-To further test the constitutive and root-specific promoters in a symbiosis signalling context, we created constructs with different promoters driving expression of the Nod factor receptors NFR1 and NFR5 from Lotus japonicus (Madsen et al., 2003; Radutoiu et al., 2003).
-L. japonicus nfr1 or nfr5 mutant plants are unable to form nodules, therefore we again used A. rhizogenes-mediated transformation and restoration of nodulation to identify functional promoters.
-In our nfr1 and nfr5 mutant complementation experiments, we found that most of the tested promoters were successfully able to restore nodulation in both mutants (Fig. 3b, 3c).
-However, some notable differences were observed between the different mutants, e.g. pOsPGD1 and pOsEIF5 could be used to complement the nfr5 mutant but not the nfr1 mutant (Fig. 3b, 3c).
-When comparing promoters between complementation of the ccamk mutant in M. truncatula (Fig. 3a) and the nfr1 and nfr5 mutants in L. japonicus (Fig. 3b, 3c), we also noticed some differences, e.g. pBdUBI10 and pHvPht1.2 could not complement the ccamk mutant, but could complement the nfr1 and nfr5 mutants.
-No statistically significant correlations were observed between complementation of the ccamk, nfr1 or nfr5 mutants for either the constitutive or the root-specific promoters (Fig. S2).
+To further test the constitutive and root-specific promoters in a symbiosis signalling context, we created constructs with different promoters driving expression of the Nod factor receptors NFR1 and NFR5 from L. japonicus (Madsen et al., 2003; Radutoiu et al., 2003).
+Lotus japonicus nfr1 or nfr5 mutant plants are unable to form nodules; therefore, we again used A. rhizogenesmediated transformation and restoration of nodulation to identify functional promoters.
+In our nfr1 and nfr5 mutant complementation experiments, we found that most of the tested promoters were successfully able to restore nodulation in both mutants (Figure 3b,c).
+However, some notable differences were observed between the different mutants; for example, pOsPGD1 and pOsEIF5 could be used to complement the nfr5 mutant but not the nfr1 mutant (Figure 3b,c).
+When comparing promoters between complementation of the ccamk mutant in M. truncatula (Figure 3a) and the nfr1 and nfr5 mutants in L. japonicus (Figure 3b,c), we also noticed some differences; for example, pBdUBI10 and pHvPht1.2 could not complement the ccamk mutant, but could complement the nfr1 and nfr5 mutants.
+No statistically significant correlations were observed between complementation of the ccamk, nfr1 or nfr5 mutants for either the constitutive or the root-specific promoters (Figure S2).
 This suggests that the expression levels needed for CCaMK, NFR1 and NFR5 to function may be very different for each gene and that no straightforward rules can be defined for the ability of each individual promoter to allow complementation.
-We suggest that subtle differences in the expression pattern at the cell/tissue level and/or the timing of expression for each gene are important when attempting to engineer specific processes in plants, and that these factors need to be further investigated for individual promoters in the future.
+We suggest that subtle differences in the expression pattern at the cell/tissue level and/or the timing of expression for each gene are important when attempting to engineer specific processes in plants and that these factors need to be further investigated for individual promoters in the future.